 When diabetic wounds threaten a limb, patients aren’t the only ones who suffer pain and anxiety.
-Their family caregivers share the burden—and lack of information about limb loss ranks as a major source of stress.
+Family caregivers share the burden—and lack of information about limb loss ranks as a major source of stress.

-The article is based on a review of ten previously published studies involving more than 600 informal family caregivers” as anyone who provides uncompensated support to a relative with a limb-threatening diabetic foot wound.
-The majority of the caregivers in the study set are women, most commonly between 50 and 69 years old, and typically retired, unemployed, or working from home.
-“These caregivers have a vital role in wound care, assisting the patient with activities of daily living, medication adherence, psychosocial support, and obtaining follow-up services,” the authors note.
+The article is based on a review of ten previously published studies involving more than 600 informal family caregivers, defined as individuals who provide uncompensated support to a relative with a limb-threatening diabetic foot wound.
+The majority of the caregivers in the study set were women.
+Most fell between 50 and 69 years old, and they were typically retired, unemployed, or working from home.
+“These caregivers have a vital role in wound care, assisting the patient with activities of daily living, medication adherence, psychosocial support, and obtaining follow-up services,” the authors noted.
 Most important, informal family caregivers “bridge the divide between patients and multiple points of care.”

-The paper’s authors call on clinicians to take the lead in removing obstacles to effective informal caregiving.
-“Health care providers should provide clear, consistent, and continuous education to informal caregivers to reduce their psychological stress,” they write, “while also positively impacting the informal care received by the patient”—and, ultimately, reducing the number of preventable amputations.
+“Healthcare providers should provide clear, consistent, and continuous education to informal caregivers to reduce their psychological stress,” the study concluded, “while also positively impacting the informal care received by the patient”—and, ultimately, reducing the number of preventable amputations.
 Finally, the authors recommended four steps healthcare professionals can take to give caregivers better support:

-- Improving communication by providing multiple points of contact for patients, including telehealth portals
+- Improve communication by providing multiple points of contact for patients, including telehealth portals.

-- Creating an online knowledge base where caregivers can access resources and pose questions
+- Create an online knowledge base where caregivers can access resources and pose questions.

-- Maintaining routine contact with caregivers, rather than waiting for emergencies to arise
+- Maintain routine contact with caregivers, rather than waiting for emergencies to arise.

-- Scheduling appointments that accommodate other demands on the caregiver’s time (such as work, family, or self-care)
+- Schedule appointments that accommodate the caregiver’s other needs (such as work, family, or self-care).

 In addition to whatever support their health providers offer, caregivers and patients can and should equip themselves with information.
 A starter list of resources includes: